 To investigate LFPT5's performance on learning new task types, we consider two different variants: \Ni \textbf{LFPT5 with FKT} initializes the prompt embeddings of one task using the prompt embeddings of the previously learned task, which we regard as forward knowledge transfer (FKT), and \Nii \textbf{LFPT5 w.o.
 FKT} initializes the prompt embeddings of every task with the embeddings drawn from the vocabulary of T5.
 For these experiments, we use CoNLL03 for NER, AGNews for text classification and CNNDM for summarization.
 From the results in Table~\ref{diff-type-res}, we can observe the following:

 \begin{itemize}[leftmargin=*] \item Both variants of LFPT5 can achieve better performance than MT-FT and MT-PT.
 Multitask learning simultaneously trains all tasks together.
 The learning of one task might cause negative effect on the learning of others.
-In contrast, LFPT5 variants include and tune additional prompt embeddings for new types of tasks which avoid the negative cross-task knowledge transfer. \item Comparing the two variants of LFPT5, the effect of forward knowledge transfer can be positive or negative, depending on the tasks.
+In contrast, LFPT5 variants include and tune additional prompt embeddings for new types of tasks which avoids the negative cross-task knowledge transfer. \item LFPT5 performs better than AdapterFusion \citep{pfeiffer-etal-2021-adapterfusion} which demonstrates its superiority.
+Moreover, LFPT5 is much more parameter-efficient than AdapterFusion.
+In the course of learning these three different task types, AdapterFusion introduces about 21.72\% of the parameters of the pretrained T5, while LFPT5 only adds about 0.12\%. \item Comparing the two variants of LFPT5, the effect of forward knowledge transfer can be positive or negative, depending on the tasks.
 The forward knowledge transfer between classification and summarization is positive.
 However, they have negative effect on NER; transferring knowledge from them to NER or from NER to them negatively affect the learning of the new task. \end{itemize}